 |19/07/1897||Inverness and Aviemore Direct Railway (Highland Railway)|

 Carrbridge to Daviot opened.
-This section includes the Aultnaslanach Viaduct, the only timber railway viaduct left in Scotland.
+This section includes the Aultnaslanach Viaduct, (currently the only in use timber railway viaduct left in Scotland).

 |18/06/1914||Inverness and Aviemore Direct Railway (Highland Railway)|